gvwilson/sensibleadventures/maddy-roo/old.md

 *Crunch!*
-Just as the bot started to stand, the river drove a corner of the solar panel it had pushed upstream into its back.
+Just as the bot started to stand, the solar panel it had pushed upstream collided with it, knocking it over once again.
+One sharp corner drove into the bot's back.
+Something cracked.
-There was a bright flash and a sizzling sound.
+There was a flash brighter than white and a sharp sizzling sound.
 The bot froze and toppled over.

-Maddy didn't need the universe to give her a second hint.
+Maddy didn't need a second hint.
 "Let's get out of here!"

 "No, wait!"